Demons (band): Jawbation

 Mathias Carlsson and Stefan Jonsson's first band, Rabieshundarna was formed on a rooftop by high school friends in the late 80s.
 The band eventually evolved into Jawbation in the early 1990s.
 Jawbation spearheaded the early Scandirock and Action Rock movements bridging the garage rock sounds from the 80s with a rougher edge found in raw 70s rock, original punk rock and hardcore.
 The band morphed into an early incarnation of "Demons" in 1994.
-Jawbation never released anything but are now featured with the song Defacer on one volume of Sal Canzoineri of Electric Frankenstein's A Fistful More of Rock & Roll.
+Jawbation never released anything but are now featured with the song Defacer on one volume of Sal Canzoineri's (of Electric Frankenstein) A Fistful More of Rock & Roll.
 Defacer was originally from the group's third session and recorded and mixed in early 1992.

 The Crypt Kicker Five

 In 1995, Carlsson formed the acoustic group The Crypt Kicker Five (also called The Crypt Kicker 5 and CK5) with Odd Ahlgren from The Robots and Vejde Gustavsson from Mazarine Street.
 Inspired by street music, primitive folk music, rhythm and blues and artists such as Dr John, they used a one-string acoustic guitar and homemade instruments to achieve a sound that mixed blues, gospel and country-inspired acoustic punk.
 Later additions to the group were Joakim Ericson from The Nomads, Anders Graham Paulsson formerly with Atomic Swing, and Gustav Bendt from Monster and Moneybrother on saxophone.
 As a six-piece, they have released two singles, and evolved a unique style, with Ahlgren as a confrontational front man and the band performing their street corner brand of voodoo blues.